ds-102/fa24/syllabus.md

 {:.no_toc}
 Discussion section will be held on **Wednesdays**, led by your GSIs.
 These sections will cover important problem-solving skills that bridge the concepts in lectures with the skills you’ll need to apply the ideas on the homework and beyond.

-A few weeks into the semester, we will start the Supplemental Sections.
-A typical Supplemental Section consists of prerequisite content you might've forgotten or missed from Data 100/140 and “catch up” content to reinforce material you may have missed in the previous week.
-Details will be posted on Ed.
-Attending these sections is optional.

 ### Lab
 {:.no_toc}
 Labs will be held on **Mondays** by GSIs.
 You will be working on lab assignments with your GSI in these sections.
 You can complete the assignments on your own time, but you are highly encouraged to attend lab sessions to work with your classmates and get help from the staff.
 Help will be limited on Ed and office hours because of this.